indus/VLEX/README.md

 You may ask what usecase I had in mind for VLEX?
 In general it is to build cross-device UIs (especially for webmapping-apps).
 VLEX should make a single SVG UI overlay work on fullHD screens, tablets and smartphones.
 A task for example is to shrink buttons and to reduce space between them, but keep them at a minimum of 40px and avoid overlaps.

-And I´m not the only one recognizing a need for tese things (http://lists.w3.org/Archives/Public/www-svg/2013Oct/0003.html).
+And Iï¿½m not the only one recognizing a need for tese things (http://lists.w3.org/Archives/Public/www-svg/2013Oct/0003.html).
 After reading this discussion I realized that probably not even the long-awaited SVG2 will have the layout possibilities I desire.